microsoft/TypeScript/doc/spec.md

 External modules are identified and referenced using external module names.
 The following definition is aligned with that provided in the CommonJS Modules 1.0 specification.

 * An external module name is a string of terms delimited by forward slashes.
-* External module names may not have file-name extensions like “.js”.
+* External module names may not have file-name extensions like ".js".
 * External module names may be relative or top-level.
-An external module name is relative if the first term is “.” or “..”.
+An external module name is relative if the first term is "." or "..".
 * Top-level names are resolved off the conceptual module name space root.
 * Relative names are resolved relative to the name of the module in which they occur.

 For purposes of resolving external module references, TypeScript associates a file path with every external module.
-The file path is simply the path of the module’s source file without the file extension.
-For example, an external module contained in the source file ‘C:\src\lib\io.ts’ has the file path ‘C:/src/lib/io’ and an external module contained in the source file ‘C:\src\ui\editor.d.ts’ has the file path ‘C:/src/ui/editor’.
+The file path is simply the path of the module's source file without the file extension.
+For example, an external module contained in the source file 'C:\src\lib\io.ts' has the file path 'C:/src/lib/io' and an external module contained in the source file 'C:\src\ui\editor.d.ts' has the file path 'C:/src/ui/editor'.

 An external module name in an import declaration is resolved as follows:

-* If the import declaration specifies a relative external module name, the name is resolved relative to the directory of the referencing module’s file path.
+* If the import declaration specifies a relative external module name, the name is resolved relative to the directory of the referencing module's file path.
 The program must contain a module with the resulting file path or otherwise an error occurs.
-For example, in a module with the file path ‘C:/src/ui/main’, the external module names ‘./editor’ and ‘../lib/io’ reference modules with the file paths ‘C:/src/ui/editor’ and ‘C:/src/lib/io’.
+For example, in a module with the file path 'C:/src/ui/main', the external module names './editor' and '../lib/io' reference modules with the file paths 'C:/src/ui/editor' and 'C:/src/lib/io'.
 * If the import declaration specifies a top-level external module name and the program contains an *AmbientExternalModuleDeclaration* (section [12.2](#12.2)) with a string literal that specifies that exact name, then the import declaration references that ambient external module.
 * If the import declaration specifies a top-level external module name and the program contains no *AmbientExternalModuleDeclaration* (section [12.2](#12.2)) with a string literal that specifies that exact name, the name is resolved in a host dependent manner (for example by considering the name relative to a module name space root).
 If a matching module cannot be found an error occurs.